 In our first blog entry, I mentioned how I am at a point in my career where I feel like I can give back and benefit the future generation of architects and the architecture community.

 I currently serve on the board of a not-for-profit organization called Arquitectos.
-My position as Student Liason requires me to uphold our mission of providing development, mentorship and community assistance and further enrich the architectural profession through different cultural views and practices.
+My position as a Student Liason requires me to uphold our mission of providing development, mentorship, and community assistance and further enriching the architectural profession through different cultural views and practices.